ericwebsite/ericwebsite.github.io/Diary/index.md

 Go to [home.](../index.md)

+##Zombies

+This summer, I read the book named " _Here's Hank, There's a Zombie in my bathtub._ ".
+Hank is a boy who goes to school.
+Hank lives with his mom, dad, Frankie, and Emily.
+Hank is getting ready for Halloween and watches a scary movie about zombies.
+He had dreams about zombies.
+Hank went to the bathroom and saw a zombie.
+He didn't know it was Frankie dressed up like a zombie.
+At that time, he was shocked.
+At the end of the story, Hank knows that zombies don't really exist.
+I really enjoy the book.

 ##The Arduino mega 2560.

 The Arduino mega 2560 board is a circuit board.
 I'll show you how does the displays work( 1-digit and 4-digit displays).